rafa-br34/MCSF/README.md

 ### About

-The `ServerTracker.py` script tracks activity on various servers simultaneously and displays it in a text-based user interface using `curses`, it also allows the end user to copy data directly thanks to `pyperclip`.
+The `ServerTracker.py` script tracks activity on various servers simultaneously and displays it in a text-based user interface using `curses` (or `windows-curses`), it also allows the end user to copy fields directly thanks to `pyperclip`.
 At the moment this script cannot be used to actually edit data, but there are plans to change this in the near future.

 ### Arguments